AguHDS/Backups/README.md

 * you have to use a server for the backend and its database (i use xampp)
 * use npm start to run the backend (node) and npm run dev to run the frontend (vite)
 * in case that the database is not configurated you can create your database locally with xampp and apply its configuration in the database.js file

+note: tailwind may break in development, if that happen and the styles break just run the frontend again